-- provide evidence of site ownership or control (e.g., long-term lease); - be located within the boundaries of the State of Nevada; - be current on real estate taxes (if applicable); - be current on all loans secured by a mortgage or deed of trust; - not be insolvent or subject to bankruptcy proceedings; and - not be in dispute of title to the property. - be eligible for net energy metering (NEM) or equivalent utility programs4 - have two price quotes from contractors for the proposed project.
+- provide evidence of site ownership or control (e.g., long-term lease) - be located within the boundaries of the State of Nevada: - be current on real estate taxes; - be current on all loans secured by a mortgage or deed of trust; - not be insolvent or subject to bankruptcy proceedings; - not be in dispute of title to the property; and, - be eligible for net energy metering (NEM) or equivalent utility programs,2 - have two price quotes from contractors for the proposed project.

-For solar installed on new constructions, the applicant must demonstrate the use of wholebuilding energy modeling that the as-designed modeled energy performance will meet or exceed the code compliant modeled energy baseline.
+For solar installed on new constructions, the applicant must demonstrate using whole-building energy modeling that the as-designed modeled energy performance will meet or exceed the code compliant modeled energy baseline.
+The existing Las Vegas energy code is IECC 2018/ASHRAE 90.1-2016.

-Site hosts that wish to pursue a third-party ownership model, the site host will work with NCEF to select an appropriate TPO provider from the list of NCEF-approved TPO providers.
+MFAH properties that wish to pursue a third-party ownership model, the site host will work with NCEF to select an appropriate TPO provider from the list of NCEF-approved TPO providers.
 In 2025 NCEF will select one or more NSFA TPO providers via a competitive procurement process using requests for proposals, and reserves the right to consider other TPO providers on a case-by-case basis.
-The TPO will then receive financial assistance for the solar installation directly from NCEF
+The TPO will then receive financial assistance for the solar installation directly from NCEF.
+In the case that the property owner wishes to pursue a Community Solar model-under which the MFAH owner is not required to manage benefit transfer-MFAH owners should refer to the separate Community Solar Program Guidance for more information.